 A large number of studies report a wide range of clinical benefits associated with telemonitoring, including reduced mortality, hospital admissions and readmissions, length of time in hospital, and critical care utilization.
-The clinical outcomes of twelve studies are summarised in Annex E. The largest study, to date, was undertaken by the Veterans Health Administration in the US, which analysed data from a national home telehealth program, Care Coordination/Home Telehealth (CCHT).
-The aim of the CCHT program is to avoid the unnecessary admission of veterans with long term chronic health conditions, into institutional care.
+The clinical outcomes of fifteen studies are summarised in Annex E. The largest study, to date, was undertaken by the Veterans Health Administration in the US, which analysed data from a national home telehealth program, Care Coordination/Home Telehealth (CCHT).
+The aim of the CCHT program is to avoid the unnecessary admission of veterans with long term chronic health conditions and disabilities, into institutional care.
 The program aids people to live independently in their own home by implementing home telehealth, health informatics and disease management technologies.
-Patients are predominantly male (95%) aged 65 or older.
-Darkins et al. (2008) analysed data from a cohort of 17,025 patients and report:
+Clients are predominantly males (95%) aged 65 or older.
+Darkins et al. (2008) analysed data from a cohort of 17,025 individuals and report: